huan/paper-morpho-vector-presentation/paper/text.md

 ---
-title: A Mini Review of Word Embedding in Morphonology
+title: A Mini Review of Word Embedding in Morphology
 author:
 - Huan LI (李卓桓) huan@bupt.edu.cn
 institute:
 - Department of Computer Science and Technology
 - Beijing University of Post and Telecom
 abstract: |
   The text meaning is essential for AI; Word Embedding is the primary tool today for text meaning, so the Word Embedding is very important.
 However, most of the Word Embedding is based on words, like Word2Vec, GLOVE.
 From the view of Computational Linguistics, words are ruled by syntax, and they are formed by the basic unit of the language: morpheme.
 A morpheme is the smallest meaningful morphological unit of a language that cannot be further divided or analyzed.
 In other words, morpheme can be described as the minimal units of meaning.
-In this paper, we believe that the morpheme could help AI understand the text meaning better, and reviewed some Word Embedding technology with Morphonology, which incorporating morphological information into Word Embedding.
+In this paper, we believe that the morpheme could help AI understand the text meaning better, and reviewed some Word Embedding technology with Morphology, which incorporating morphological information into Word Embedding.

 date: Sep 30, 2018
 ---